 - 4.2.1 Scheduled Monuments are historic and archaeological sites considered to be of national importance.
 These sites are given legal protection, and consideration of the impact of development upon these sites and their settings are considerations of the planning process. - 4.2.2 There is one Scheduled Monument of note associated with this site.
-Haverfordwest Castle (PE366) is a medieval castle occupying a prominent location 80m to the west of the site. - 4.2.3 The castle has been a prominent and important feature of Haverfordwest since the 12th century.
+Haverfordwest Castle (PE366) is a medieval castle occupying a prominent location 80m to the west of the site. - 4.2.3 The castle has been a prominent and importance feature of Haverfordwest since the 12th century.
 The eastern range of the inner ward comprises a high masonry wall stop on top of a rocky outcrop overlooking Bridge Street and the river beyond.
-The east range comprised high status accommodation for the occupiers of the castle, and the fine architectural detailing within the wall was likely in part designed as a prominent visual statement when viewed from the east. - 4.2.4 No further Scheduled Monuments were identified that shared any connections to the proposed development site, or that might be impacted upon by the development.
+The east range comprised high status accommodation for the occupiers of the castle, and the fine architectural detailing within the wall was likely in part designed as a prominent visual statement when viewed from the east.